YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-06-03-dl-lectures.markdown

 ## Solving Intelligence
 ### What is intelligence?
+The hallmark of human intelligence lies in its generality, as science fiction author Robert Heinlein puts it,  _"specialization is for insects"_.
+Shane Legg's definition of the measure:
-Intelligence measures an agent's ability to achieve goals in a wide range of environments.
+>Intelligence measures an agent's ability to achieve goals in a wide range of environments.
-Shane's

 Reinforcement Learning
 - General Purpose Framework for AI
 - Agent interacts with the environment